Shannon-Ogbnai Abeda: Personal life

 Abeda is an avid weightlifter and coder.
-He dedicates most of his off-snow time to his training which includes an extensive amount of olympic weightlifting, boxing, running, and programming.
+He dedicates most of his off-snow time to his training that includes an extensive amount of olympic weightlifting, boxing, running, and programming.
 Abeda is a strong advocate for Bulgarian-style training and heavy lifting.
-He credits Cory Gregory's SquatEveryDay program as the catalyst behind his training regiment and a vital tool that helped him rehabilitate his knee.
+He credits Cory Gregory's SquatEveryDay program as the catalyst behind his training regimen and a vital tool that helped him rehabilitate his knee.

 After he failed to qualify for Sochi, Abeda was invited to a TedX conference where he discussed his struggles and his methodology to overcome his obstacles.
 He explained further why he failed to qualify and the toll it had on his physical, mental, and emotional well-being.
 Abeda also discussed the negative impact of attending the 2012 Youth Olympic Games and how it damaged his morale and reputation.

 His brother, Metawee, accompanied him to the games and walked into the opening stadium during the 2018 Winter Olympics opening ceremony.
 Abeda's family also joined and stayed in the village with him to provide support.
-His father, Walday, was the chef de mission.
+His father, Walday, was the chef de mission for the Eritrean team.

-In May 2019, he returned to Eritrea for the Independence Day (Eritrea) to announce his candidacy to compete in 2022 with the goal of bringing another athlete along with him.
+In May 2019, he returned to Eritrea for its Independence Day to announce his candidacy to compete in 2022, with the goal of bringing another athlete along with him.
 He is working with the Eritrean National Olympic Committee to recruit athletes in the diaspora and build a future Winter Olympic team.

-He currently resides and trains in Calgary.